 - Submit a specific artist statement about work(s) to be entered; maximum of 200 words per each entry.

 - A general artist statement; maximum of 200 words

 - 2 photographs of recent work identified by sculptor’s name in jpeg format not to exceed 1.5 MB in size.
 Images will be returned if sent by mail.

 - Sculptures must be maintenance free, able to withstand heat, sun, wind, sprinklers, rain, children, and crowds.
 Size should be of sufficient scale for an outdoor, open-air exhibit space.

 - Selection is at the discretion of the Selection Committee.
 Selected pieces for Cloverdale will be reviewed by the City of Cloverdale for the viewing public’s safety.

-The PDF Call For Artists Entry Form can be filled out and automatically sent by email using the "Send Form" button at the top of the form.
+The PDF Call For Artists Entry Form can be filled out and automatically sent by email using the "Send Entry Form" button at the top and bottom of the form.
 If you prefer it can be printed and mailed to the address supplied on the form.